Why choose Spain?

 Am I eligible?

-To be a language assistant in Spain, you must fulfil the general eligibility criteria (EU citizenship, native-level English, etc.).
+To be a language assistant in Spain, you must fulfil the general eligibility criteria (EU citizenship, native-level English, etc.), and be aged 60 or under.

 Due to the increased importance of language-learning in Spain in recent years, there has been a significant increase in the number of posts in the country.